dairer/how-to-bash/README.md

 ```

 If you're familiar with c/c++ then this method will feel much more natural.
-The operations are pretty much the same as c/c++ operations
+The operations are pretty much the same as c/c++ operations.

+Example:
 > **`calcWithAritExpr.sh`**
 >```bash
 >#! /bin/bash